Alternative careers for teachers: 6 Opportunities to leverage your existing skills

 Educators who have spent years working within a school system are no stranger to the academic and social struggles common among young learners.
 With that in mind, many consider it a natural transition to shift from a teaching position to a career as a school counselor.

-School counselors tend to the social and emotional needs of students while also helping them explore their interests and potential career options.
+School counselors tend to the social and emotional needs of students, while also helping them explore their interests and potential career options.
 This master’s-level position can also include collaborating with teachers, parents and guardians to ensure that effective changes are being implemented in a student’s learning environment if needed.

-Alternative careers for teachers outside of the education field
+Alternative careers for teachers in other industries

-4. Corporate trainer
+1. Corporate trainer

-5. Human resources manager
+2. Human resources manager

 Organizations in every industry have one core desire in common: They want to attract, motivate and retain qualified employees.
 This is why most companies employ a human resources (HR) manager.

-The connection between teaching and working as a paralegal may seem farfetched at first glance.
+The connection between teaching and working as a paralegal may seem far-fetched at first glance.
 But if you’re the type who thrives when tasked with crafting new lesson plans, evaluating coursework and researching for upcoming class subjects, you may find you’re naturally inclined to succeed in the legal field.

 Paralegals perform a variety of different duties to support lawyers.
-This can include conducting research on relevant laws, investigating and gathering the facts of a court case, organizing files, drafting important legal documents and writing or summarizing reports to help lawyers prepare for trial.
+This can include conducting research on relevant laws, investigating and gathering the facts of a court case, organizing files, drafting important legal documents, and writing or summarizing reports to help lawyers prepare for trial.

-Your penchant for writing, reading comprehension, communication and complex problem-solving can help you excel in a role like this.
+Your penchant for writing, reading comprehension, research, communication and complex problem-solving can help you excel in a role like this.
 Paralegal positions typically require an associate or bachelor’s degree in tandem with a certificate in paralegal studies or comparable on-the-job training.